How to Recognize and Avoid Flood Damaged Cars

-When you buy a used car you probably think about the possibility of accident damage.
-Perhaps paint on the fender doesn’t quite match that on the door.
+When you buy a used car, you probably think about the possibility of accidental damage.
+Perhaps the paint on the fender doesn’t quite match that on the door.
 Maybe the plastic on one headlight is a little clearer than the other.

-Flood damage is expensive to repair, so vehicles that have been flooded are often totaled by their insurance companies.
-Many will then be repaired and resold.
-Such vehicles should be identified as such on their title but some less scrupulous sellers avoid this.
+Flood damage is expensive to repair, so their insurance companies often total vehicles with flood damage.
+Many will then be restored and resold.
+Flood-damaged cars are typically identified on their title, but some less scrupulous sellers avoid this.
 That’s because flood damage takes a big bite out of the value of a car.
-Quite simply, most car buyers don’t want a vehicle that’s been immersed in dirty water, and for very good reason.
+Quite simply, most car buyers don’t want a vehicle immersed in dirty water for a good reason.

 There are three scenarios to consider.
-Think of them as Bad, Worse and Dreadful.
-Bad is when water rises up around a parked car.
-It gets into the passenger compartment, soaking carpets, seats and electronics.
+Think of them as Bad, Worse, and Dreadful.
+Bad is when the water rises around a parked car.
+It gets into the passenger compartment, soaking carpets, seats, and electronics.
 It fills the engine bay, diluting or washing away lubricating oils and replacing them with dirt and grit.
-And it can get into the braking system, fuel tank and fuel lines.
+And it can get into the braking system, fuel tank, and fuel lines.

-Worse is when the vehicle was driven into flood water.
+Worse is when someone drives the vehicle into floodwater.
 This happens a lot with flooded underpasses.
-The driver plows through what looks like a few inches of water, only to find that it’s much deeper.
+The driver plows through what looks like a few inches of water, only to find that it’s much more profound.
 Water gets drawn through the intake system and into the engine.
-Unlike the fuel and air mixture the engine expects, water is incompressible, so as the pistons rise in flooded cylinders the engine locks solid, often sustaining severe damage in the process.
+Unlike the fuel and air mixture the engine expects, water is incompressible.
+Hence, as the pistons rise in flooded cylinders, the engine locks solid, often sustaining severe damage.

 Long Term Consequences

-If carpets and upholstery aren’t replaced after sitting in water they’re liable to develop mildew.
-Components that need lubrication – suspension parts and door hinges for example – will likely suffer rapid wear.
+If carpets and upholstery do not get replaced after sitting in water, they’re liable to develop mildew.
+Components that need lubrication – suspension parts and door hinges, for example – will likely suffer rapid wear.
 Brake fluid absorbs moisture that boils when the brakes get hot.
 And an engine that’s flooded and locked will need a complete rebuild or replacement.

-More insidious though is the effect of corrosion.
+More insidious is the effect of corrosion.
 Exposed screws will rust quickly.
-Silt in the bottom of doors makes a wonderful breeding ground for rust, and most serious of all, circuit boards will corrode.
-This leads to all kinds of electrical problems, like windows, fans and CD players that won’t work, or airbags that trigger for no apparent reason.
-(That last one can be really nasty!)
+Silt in the bottom of doors makes an excellent breeding ground for rust, and most serious of all, circuit boards will corrode.
+This leads to electrical problems, like windows, fans, and CD players that won’t work or airbags that trigger for no apparent reason.
+(That last one can be nasty!)

-If you live in an area that was hit by a storm or hurricane – Sandy and of course Harvey are the most recent examples – it should be obvious that you need to look for flood damage.
-But living outside of Texas, New York or New Jersey, doesn’t put you in the clear.
+If you live in an area where a storm or hurricane has hit – Sandy and, of course, Harvey is the most recent examples – it should be evident that you need to look for flood damage.
+But living outside of Texas, New York, or New Jersey doesn’t put you in the clear.

-Rivers can burst their banks and underpasses fill with water anywhere, plus, cars from those recently flooded areas may be taken out of State to be sold.
+Rivers can burst their banks, and underpasses fill with water anywhere; plus, cars from those recently flooded areas may be taken out of State and sold.

-When a flooded car has been repaired the damage is often hard to spot.
-My article on “How to Avoid Buying a Flood Damaged Car” goes into a little more depth.
+When a body shop repairs a flooded car, the damage is often hard to spot.
+My article on “How to Avoid Buying a Flood-Damaged Car” goes into a little more depth.
 However, here are three things you can do immediately to protect yourself.